 Also check out this article about security clearances from an attorney who specializes in it.

 Utility services: Public utilities, such as the electric company, cannot refuse or cut off service because you have filed for bankruptcy.
 However, the utility can require a deposit (usually 2 months worth of normal useage) for future service and you do have to pay bills which arise after bankruptcy is filed.
-Discrimination: An employer or government agency cannot discriminate against you because you have filed for bankruptcy.
+Discrimination: A government agency cannot discriminate against you because you have filed for bankruptcy.
 Driver’s license: If you lost your license solely because you couldn’t pay court-ordered damages caused in an accident, bankruptcy will allow you to get your license back.
 Cosigners: If someone has cosigned a loan with you and you file for bankruptcy, the cosigner may have to pay your debt.

 A reputable attorney will generally provide counseling on whether bankruptcy is the best option.
 This avoids the double charge of having to pay a counselor and then an attorney.
 If bankruptcy is not the right answer for you, a good attorney will offer a range of other suggestions.

-Document preparation services also known as “typing services” or “paralegal services” involve non-lawyers who offer to prepare bankruptcy forms for a fee.
+Document preparation services also known as “bankruptcy petition preparers” or “paralegal services” involve non-lawyers who offer to prepare bankruptcy forms for a fee.
 Problems with these services often arise because non-lawyers cannot offer advice on difficult bankruptcy cases and they offer no services once a bankruptcy case has begun.
 There are also many shady operators in this field, who give bad advice and defraud consumers.

 When first meeting a bankruptcy attorney, you should be prepared to answer the following questions: What types of debt are causing you the most trouble?
 What are your significant assets?
 How did your debts arise and are they secured?
 Is any action about to occur to foreclose or repossess property or to shut off utility service?
 Re you currently involved in any litigation?
 What is your annual gross income?
 What are your goals in filing the case?

 Although it may be possible for some people to file a bankruptcy case without an attorney, it is not a step to be taken lightly.
 The process is difficult and you may lose property or other rights if you do not know the law.
 It takes patience and careful preparation.
 Chapter 7 (straight bankruptcy) cases are easier.
 Very few people have been able to successfully file chapter 13 (debt adjustment) cases on their own.
 Remember: The law often changes.
 Each case is different.

-Bring your last filed federal tax returns, 2 months of pay statements for you and your spouse (if applicable) and copies of all credit card bills, loan statements, mortgage statements, car loan statements and anything else showing what you owe and anything else you want me to look at.
+Bring your last two filed federal tax returns, 6 months of pay statements for you and your spouse (if applicable) and copies of all credit card bills, loan statements, mortgage statements, car loan statements, court papers, collection letters and anything else showing what you owe and anything else you want me to look at.

 FAQ Information from: Collier Forms Manual @ CS4.03-1 @ CS4.03-1: Client Education Brochure.
 This information is meant to give you general information and not to give you specific legal advice. * Adapted by the National Consumer Law Center from a pamphlet prepared by Legal Services, Inc., under a grant from the Pennsylvania Law Coordination Center, and from National Consumer Law Center, Surviving Debt (1992)